barrynorthern/xylo/README.md

 <img src="https://notion-emojis.s3-us-west-2.amazonaws.com/v0/svg-twitter/1f485.svg" width="50" height="50" />

-# Spill Frontend Tech Test
+# XYLO

-Spill is a therapy product, users book therapy through Spill.
+Xylo is a therapy product, users book therapy through Xylo.
 Users often have requirements about how they can book therapy, eg counsellor specialism.

 The challenge is to build a booking page that takes into account several different filters.